Update 4:45 p.m. March 27, 2020

 - Required Minimum Distribution (RMD) requirements are waived for 2020.
 This includes RMDs due 4/1/2020 for taxpayers who turned 70 ½ during 2019.

-- Beginning in 2020, the Act allows for an “above-the-line” deduction of up to $300 to qualified charitable organizations.
+- For 2020 only, the Act allows for an “above-the-line” deduction of up to $300 to qualified charitable organizations.
 An “above-the-line” deduction is a deduction allowed in computing AGI.
 The majority of taxpayers were no longer receiving a benefit for charitable contributions as the standard deduction was increased with the Tax Cuts & Jobs Act of 2017 to $12,000 for single taxpayers ($24,000 for married filing jointly) which exceeded itemized deductions of most taxpayers.
 Charitable contributions are itemized deductions.
 To claim the $300 “above-the-line” deduction, the taxpayer must be taking the standard deduction.

 - For taxpayers who do take itemized deductions, the Act temporarily lifts the limit on charitable giving for 2020.
 Cash contributions to public charities are generally limited to 60% of AGI.
 The CARES Act allows a deduction of up to 100% of AGI for cash contributions.
 This does not include contributions of property or contributions made to a donor-advised.